MichaelStott/tech-squawks/README.md

 To build the website with drafts included, run `hugo server -D`

-To sync any code examples referenced in the `code` directory run `npm run sync`
+To sync any code examples referenced in the webpage markdown, run `npm run sync`

 ### Code Examples